All worship services, activities and gatherings at the church remain suspended until further notice.

 - Pray.
 Feel free to use the church directory as a prayer list.
 Extra copies are available in the church office.

 - Online worship.
 There will be no physical gathering for worship.
-Worship will continue at tlcGo.LIVE at 10:00am on Sundays and 6:30pm on Wednesday evenings.
+Worship will continue at tlcGo.LIVE at 10:00am on Sundays and other designated times for special services.
 Please join us and feel free to share with family and friends.
 Many churches do not have online capability.
 We have a great gift to offer.

 - Check in with one another by phone, email (or social media.
 Alert the church should you become aware of anyone in need.
 (952-884-2364)